AndrewScoins/AndrewScoins.github.io/About/index.md

 ![headshot](/resources/headshot.jpg)

-I'm a scientific software developer and navigational systems algorithm engineer at [GMV](https://www.gmv.com/en).
-My work covers both full-stack application development and control systems design and optimisation.
+I'm a software developer with the graphics team at [Datapath](https://www.datapath.co.uk/).

+Throughout my career, I've had the great privilege to work in a range of exciting fields from scientific simulation and control systems design, to full-stack application development.

-My background is in theoretical high-energy physics, having attained a PhD from [Durham University, UK](https://www.durham.ac.uk/departments/academic/mathematical-sciences/), specialising in gravitation.
+I have an academic background is in high-energy theoretical physics, having attained a PhD from [Durham University, UK](https://www.durham.ac.uk/departments/academic/mathematical-sciences/).
 My scientific interests have included the thermodynamic properties of black holes, the relationship between gravitational theories and quantum field theories, and trajectory computation in strong gravitational fields.